floooh/floooh.github.io/_posts/2021-12-06-z80-instruction-timing.md

-The CB instruction subset is the most 'orderly' and contains bit-manipulation and -testing instructions Timing is as expected (2 opcode fetch machine cycles, 8 clock cycles), except for the read-modify-write instructions involving (HL) which insert an extra clock cycle between the memory read and memory write machine cycle and are thus take 15 clock cycles:
+The CB instruction subset is the most 'orderly' and contains bit-manipulation and -testing instructions Timing is as expected (2 opcode fetch machine cycles, 8 clock cycles), except for the read-modify-write instructions involving (HL) which insert an extra clock cycle between the memory read and memory write machine cycle and take 15 clock cycles:

 - opcode fetch CB prefix: 4 clock cycles
 - opcode fetch: 4 clock cycles